zibo-zhang-9/ICRA2026-Tendon-Actauted-Continuum-Robot-SVD-Redundancy-Reduction/README.md

 * **Example 1 (single-segment with 3 convergent tendons):** Both Clarke and SVD work for symmetric planar routings.
 * **Example 2 (single-segment with 4 spiral tendons):** Clarke fails for torsion (3D deformation); SVD works for both 2D and 3D.
 * **Example 3 (multi-segment and multi-routing TACR):** Traditional Clarke reduction yielded a **22.33% Max Tip Error** due to missing torsional constraints.
 Our **SVD Method reduced the Max Tip Error to 0.36%**.
 SVD provides a general reduction valid for 2D, 3D, and multi-segments, while Clarke is limited to symmetric planar routings.
-* **Real-Time Efficiency:** Forward modeling time reduced drastically, allowing high-frequency embedding.
+* **Real-Time Efficiency:** The computational gain of SVD-based reduced routing is about 5× faster than the redundant routing.
+*
 ---

 ## Reference